formsandflows/PACo/README.md

 # Feature requests

-From June 2023, an option to submit feature requests is provided.
+From Juli 2023, an option to submit feature requests is provided.

 # Bugs
 In case you find a bug: Please submit it as an issue.
 The version of PACo/PACoCo used must be included when submitting an issue.
 Also be as descriptive as possible.
 Thank you!